CalamariDude/calamaridude.github.io/_posts/2019-09-29-welcome-to-jekyll.markdown

 $$P(X|\theta) =P(x_1,\dots,x_n | \theta) = \prod_{i=1}^nP(x_i = x_i | \theta)$$

-This is saying we need to pick parameters $$\theta$$ that maximizes the probability that each data point came from the probability distribution we are estimating the data points to come from.
+Putting it together, this is saying we need to pick parameters $$\theta$$ that maximizes the probability that each data point came from the probability distribution we are estimating the data points to come from.
 In our coin flip example, this means we need to pick a value that we can say, for a Bernoulli case of 10 coin flips where 6 outcomes are heads, what would be the average value we expect the next coin flip to be based on the previous 10 flips.
 This value works out to .6, and here's how we determine that:

 Assume the coin flips $$X$$ comes from a normal distribution, $$X \sim N(\mu, \sigma^2)$$, so that means